Director

 About

-To accomplish this mission, Charlie works closely with Kathy and Kelly to design, implement, evaluate, and improve everything that the Center of Inquiry does.
-With Kathy, Charlie visits and collaborates with people at colleges, universities, and higher education organizations across the country to aid their efforts to improve the education of their students.
+To accomplish this mission, Charlie works closely with Kathy and Kelly to design, implement, evaluate, and improve everything HEDS does.
+With Kathy, Charlie visits and collaborates with people at colleges, universities, and higher education organizations across the country to aid their efforts to use evidence to improve their institutions for their students and employees.

 In addition to teaching, Charlie has also conducted various kinds of research.
 From 1981 to 2002, he studied communication in mallard ducklings, then Atlantic bottlenose dolphins, and finally zebra finches.
-In 2002, Charlie switched his research efforts to studying student learning and how organizations change or resist change.